Clubs & Extracurriculars

 Meets to learn more about photography in an informal setting with the opportunity to display artwork.

 Meets weekly throughout most of the year for after-school competitions.
 Past events have included building the tallest possible tower out of mini-marshmallows and raw spaghetti and building ping-pong ball launchers with rubber bands and paper towel tubes.

 The talented theater group that usually performs twice a year.
 Cast often includes students from neighboring schools such as Holy Cross and Stone Ridge.
-Past performances have included Evita, Of Mice and Men, and Fahrenheit 451.
+Past performances include Lost in Yonkers (fall 2013), Eurydice (spring 2013), The Outsiders (fall 2012), Brighton Beach Memoirs (spring 2012), and Fahrenheit 451 (winter 2012).

 Provides opportunities to learn about the language and culture in an informal setting.
 Sponsors various events such as soccer tournaments and trips.